-Note: This article was written by a guest write here on One More Cup!
+Note: This article was written by a guest writer here on One More Cup!

 I have recently had an experience that taught me ‘yes,’ though I will admit that I had to learn about it first.
 Here’s the story.

-The Beginning: Why I Started Selling Stuff On Craigslist
+Why I Decided To Make Money Selling Things On Craigslist

 I am actually not a ‘career Craigslist seller.’
 There are people out there who sell stuff on Craigslist full-time, often picking it up at garage sales or at the flea market before selling it on CL for a profit.
-Some people have also made some serious money buying stuff cheap on CL and flipping it.
+Some people have also made some serious money getting stuff cheap (or for free!) on CL and flipping it.

 But my reasons for using Craigslist were a little bit different.
 I recently moved to a new city, and ended up moving out of a rather large 3-bedroom house with a 1-car garage into a rather small 2-bedroom apartment with 2 small parking spaces.
 Needless to say, I needed to downsize.